kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 * `+` Simple solutions, quick turnarounds, fixes deadlock issue for small numbers of jobs.
 * `-` Doesn't fix deadlock issue as the user can still submit more KBP jobs
 * `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs
-* `-` A small amount of users can take over the entire system
+* `-` A small amount of users can take over the entire system by being able to submit more than 10 jobs
-* `-` The calculations done by the apps will interfere with other apps and cause crashes/failures
+* `-` > 10 nodes will be taken up by jobs that do little computation as each job gets its own node

-###  Seperate Queue for kbparallels apps that may or may not have its own limit to running jobs.
+###  Seperate Queue for kbparallels apps that allows multiple instances of apps that use kbparallels running on the same machine
-* `+` Simple solutions, quick turnarounds, fixes deadlock issue
-* `+` Requires minimum changes to ee2 and condor if condor supports this feature
+* `+` Simple solutions, quick turnarounds, fixes deadlock issue , requires changes to ee2 using an allowlist and condor to make jobs in the new queue a consumable resource.
 * `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs
 * `-` A small amount of users can take over the new queue unless the new queue has its own limit to running jobs then it prevents users from taking over.
-* `-` The calculations done by the apps will interfere with other apps and cause crashes/failures
+* `-` The calculations done by the apps will interfere with other apps in the new queue still and cause crashes/failures since they are doing more than managing the jobs right now.
+This would be solved by not allowing multple instances of apps that use KBP, but then it would waste a lot of resources.

 ### Modify KBP to do only local submission, Move the job to a machine with larger resources